For management learners globally

 Dimension 3: Reliability

-Is the product consistent.
-Will it perform well over its lifetime and perform consistently.
-Many brands have developed trust with customers because of the issue of reliability.
+Is the product consistent?
+Will it perform well over its expected lifetime and perform consistently?
+Many brands have developed trust with customers because of their reputation for reliability.

 Dimension 4: Durability